luxant/git-helper-commands/DOCUMENTATION.md

 ❌ instead of *git grep -n -i lookup_term -- file_extension*

 this command will print the matching lines for the term entered as parameter (case insensisitve) and optionally narrowing the search to certain file extension

+## Miscellaneous utilities

+★✔️ **g.default.go** [optioal: folder_path]

+`folder_path` default to the current path

+in many case when doing app development, we will have to remaing a good amount of time, days o even always using the repository.
+This implies that every new console I open I have to navigate to my working directory, but what if could set up a default directory so every time I open a new terminal I will land there automagically? this command will do exactly that

+to use it just navigate to the desired default path and run it there or supply your desired folder path

+✔️ **ll**

+❌ instead of *ls -l*

+★✔️ **la**

+❌ instead of *ls -al*

+✔️ **g.run_command_n_times** [cmd] [n]

+this will run the command you specify in `cmd` and will run it by `n` times

 ## Task